 The Authority is undergoing a major plant expansion in support of the Clean Water Plan, more than doubling our wet weather treatment capacity to meet the region's wastewater treatment needs.
-The expansion consists of nine design and construction packages with completion anticipated in 2029.
-Below is an update on two of the largest packages that recently broke ground - North End Plant Expansion and the East Headworks.
+The expansion consists of nine design and construction packages.
+Construction began in 2020 and is expected to conclude in 2029.
+There are currently six packages under construction.

-North End Plant Expansion includes adding two additional final clarifiers that will bring our total to 18 final clarifiers that provide secondary treatment to our plant flows.
+The North End Plant Expansion includes adding two additional final clarifiers that will bring our total to 18 final clarifiers that provide secondary treatment to our plant flows.
 With the additional clarifiers, our secondary treatment capacity will increase to 295 million gallons per day (MGD).
 Also, a new final disinfection tank will disinfect plant flows prior to discharging into the Ohio River.
-Part of this project included construction of a 1,000-foot long river wall that was built in 2021.
+Construction contracts were awarded for the North End Plant Expansion in 2020.
+Work in 2022 focused on construction of the chlorine contact tank and the eastern of the two final clarifiers.
+Work in 2023 will focus on the Secondary Effluent Conduit extension, chlorine contact tank, and chemical building.
+Construction will continue through 2025.

-The East Headworks package entered construction this summer (2021) with the purpose of increasing our preliminary treatment capacity to a maximum flows of 600 MGD.
+The East Headworks package entered construction in 2021 with the purpose of increasing our preliminary treatment capacity to a maximum flows of 600 MGD.
 It is anticipated that the East Headworks facility, to be located in the heart of the current plant footprint, will be completed by the end of 2024.